Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

 This is the most detailed post on email list building ideas you’ll ever come across on the internet.
 Period.

 Just like you, I want to grow my email list.
 And I want to grow it fast.

-In this piece, you’re going to learn about 30 proven email list building strategies used by some of the internet marketing gurus – think Brian Dean of Backlinko.
+In this piece, you’ll learn about 30 proven email list-building strategies used by some internet marketing gurus – think Brian Dean of Backlinko.
 Jon Cooper.
 Neil Patel. amongst others.

-You’ll also read about real business owners growing their subscriber lists using these strategies.
+Using these strategies, you’ll also read about real business owners growing their subscriber lists.

 How to read this article

 You can read it at once – going through it chronologically to get an overview of everything or use the table of content to jump to any of the ideas that catch your attention.